Slideshow776/Pride-Art-2022/README.md

         Experience points, health points, cool down on actions, (saving other characters?)

- 3. Dynamics: the interaction between the player and the game mechanics
+ 3. Dynamics: the interaction between the player and the game mechanics :heart:
     * **What hardware is required by the game?**

         * Desktop needs to have a functional mouse, keyboard and screen.
 Controllers are also supported.
 This game will not require a powerful computer.